ng-Classic/ng-classic/packages/core/schematics/migrations/guard-and-resolve-interfaces/README.md

 ## Guard and resolver interfaces migration

-Since Angular Classicv15.2, the `Router` guard and resolver interfaces have been deprecated.
+Since Angular Classic v15.2, the `Router` guard and resolver interfaces have been deprecated.
 Injectable classes can still be injected at the `Route` definition, but the `Router` will not export interfaces that define a specific shape for those classes.
 Instead, the guards and resolvers on the Route can inject the class and call whatever method